Where did Irish Beef Stew Originate?

-- 2 heaping tbsp tomato puree
+- 2 heaping tbsp tomato paste

-- 5-6 sprigs fresh parsley cut very fine - leaves only!
+- 5-6 sprigs fresh parsley chopped fine

 - 1 tsp granulated white sugar

-- salt to taste
+- 1/2 tsp salt

-- ground black pepper to taste
+- 1/4 tsp ground black pepper

-- seasoned salt to taste
+- 1/4 tsp seasoned salt

-- onion powder to taste
+- 1 tsp onion powder

-- garlic powder to taste
+- 1 tsp garlic powder

-- dried minced onion
+- 1 tsp dried minced onion

-Once cooked, ladle the stew in bowls to cool slightly before serving.
-Enjoy!
+Once cooked, ladle the stew in bowls to cool slightly before serving and enjoy!